The A Word cast and spoilers from series 3 of BBC One drama

 The A Word, set in the spectacular setting of the Lakes, is the heartfelt family drama which has Joe, a boy with autism, at its heart.

-The new third season, written by the multi-award winning Peter Bowker, premiered on BBC One on Tuesday, May 5 at 9PM and continues weekly on Tuesday evenings.
+The new third season, written by the multi-award winning Peter Bowker, premiered on BBC One on Tuesday, May 5 at 9PM and continues weekly on Tuesday evenings or on BBC iPlayer.

 The A Word cast